ArnaudBuchholz/reserve/doc/tests and quality.md

 #### Mocking of http, requests & responses

-According to REserve, there is not much **differences** between the [http](https://nodejs.org/dist/latest/docs/api/http.html) and the [https](https://nodejs.org/dist/latest/docs/api/https.html) modules.
+According to REserve, there are not much **differences** between the [http](https://nodejs.org/dist/latest/docs/api/http.html) and the [https](https://nodejs.org/dist/latest/docs/api/https.html) modules.
 Actually, only two methods are used :
 * [createServer](https://nodejs.org/api/http.html#http_http_createserver_options_requestlistener) to initiate the HTTP(s) server
 * [request](https://nodejs.org/api/http.html#http_http_request_url_options_callback) to forward the an incoming request to a distant URL *(used by the `url` handler)*